 Sparkling (fines bulles)

-Because Champagne only comes from Champagne, the sparkling wine from the Loire Valley is called fines bulles.
-However, the Loire Valley does produce some great sparkling wines that tend to be on the crisper, drier side much like the whites from this region.
+Because Champagne only comes from the Champagne region, the sparkling wine from the Loire Valley is called fines bulles.
+However, they produce some great sparkling wines that tend to be on the crisper, drier side, much like the whites from this region.

 Sweet

-The Loire Valley is known for its sweet wines that make for great aperitif or desert wine.
-Sweet white wines from the Loire are frequently paired with foie gras preparations and are known to work well with blue cheeses as well.
+The Loire Valley is known for its sweet wines that make for a great apéritif or dessert wine.
+Sweet white wines from the Loire are frequently paired with foie gras and are known to work well with blue cheeses as well.

 Headed to the Loire Valley?